Capture of the President of Venezuela by U.S. Forces: Operation Details and “Captured” Status

 Brooklyn Detention Center and the Beginning of the Legal Battle

-January 2026 transferred Nicolás Maduro from the Miraflores presidential palace to the harsh reality of the U.S. federal penitentiary system.
+In January 2026, Nicolás Maduro, from the Miraflores presidential palace, faced the harsh reality of the U.S. federal penitentiary system.
 He is currently being held at the Metropolitan Detention Center in Brooklyn (MDC Brooklyn).
 This facility is known for its strict conditions and for often housing individuals awaiting trial on charges of terrorism and major drug trafficking.
-The choice of this detention location is not accidental: MDC provides the maximum level of isolation and security required for a detainee of such status.

 January 5, 2026, went down in the history of American jurisprudence.
 On this day, Nicolás Maduro and his wife Cilia Flores appeared for the first time before the Manhattan court for their arraignment.
 The procedure took place under unprecedented security measures: the blocks around the courthouse were cordoned off, and only select members of the press were allowed in the courtroom.
 Both defendants refused to plead guilty, claiming the process was politically motivated and their abduction unlawful.